Sarohia94/-Project-4-Baking-Blog/README.md

 ### Acknowledgements
 Thank you to anyone taking the time to view my third project.
 Special thanks to the Slack community and the below individuals:
 * [Chris Quinn](https://github.com/10xOXR), my mentor.
 Thank you for your guidance and feedback.
-* To the tutors from tutor support for their help and assistance: S
+* To the tutors from tutor support for their help and assistance: